Introduction to MySQL Foreign Key

 ) ENGINE =INNODB;

 Here we have created the child table with two actions.
-Like if we perform update on the parent table then the child table will set the value to “NULL”.
-If we perform Delete operation on the parent table, then same will be performed in the child table as well.
+If we update the parent table, the child table will set the value to “NULL”.
+If we perform the Delete operation on the parent table, the same will also be performed in the child table.

 Insert data into the tables: –